-The mission of this military device is that it compliments and allows our nations warriors a complete performing reconnaissance, one that could obtain the heart-signature of suspected terrorists ahead of a mission, let’s just hope in time, the government doesn’t deflect on who the enemies of our country are.
+The mission of this military device is that it compliments and allows our nation’s warriors a complete performing reconnaissance, one that could obtain the heart-signature of suspected terrorists ahead of a mission, let’s just hope in time, the government doesn’t reflect on who the enemies of our country are.

 Such intelligence would allow any fire team sent to engage the terrorists later to take out only those pre-tagged.
 Or, in the event allies were embedded, snipers could alternately identify friendlies by their heartbeat and avoid firing at them.

-It was designed to thwart terrorism, but the fear is that it could lead to the Holy Grail of civilian surveillance: and unethical, and invasive method of conducting biometric identifications from afar.
+It was designed to thwart terrorism, but the fear is that it could lead to the Holy Grail of civilian surveillance: an unethical, and invasive method of conducting biometric identifications from afar.

 The biotech times we live in offer advantages over security identification approaches like facial recognition and fingerprint sensors since presumably “faking” a heart rhythm would be difficult or impossible.

-According to MIT Technology Review ” a laser has been developed for the Pentagon that can read people’s unique heartbeat signatures, after it was requested by US Special Forces.
-Code-named Jetson, the device is still in the prototype stage but is already able to read heartbeats from around 200 meters (656 feet) away, even through people’s clothing.
+According to MIT Technology Review,” a laser has been developed for the Pentagon that can read people’s unique heartbeat signatures after it was requested by US Special Forces.
+Code-named Jetson, the device is still in the prototype stage but is already able to read heartbeats from around 200 meters (656 feet) away, even though people’s clothing.

 Jetson uses a technique called laser vibrometry to detect the subtle changes in the reflection of ultraviolet light as a person’s skin and clothing move with their heartbeat.